scionproto/scion/doc/ControlPlanePKI.md

 - `NotBefore`: Time before which this TRC cannot be considered *valid*.
 - `NotAfter`: Time after which this TRC will no longer be considered *valid*.

-### TRC Section: `PrincipalASes`
+### TRC Section: `PrimaryASes`

-This is an object that maps principal AS identifiers to their attributes and keys:
+This is an object that maps primary AS identifiers to their attributes and keys:

 - `Attributes`: Set of AS attributes.
 Can be `Issuing`, `Voting`, and/or `Core`.
-The set of attributes cannot be empty as the AS would not be considered a "principal AS".
+The set of attributes cannot be empty as the AS would not be considered a "primary AS".

 - `Keys`: Object that maps key types (strings such as `Online` or `Offline`) to an object with the following fields: